Have You Lost Your Mojo? Understanding Energy Leaks

-This is a very common experience because energy leaks.
+This is a widespread experience because of energy leaks.

 An energy leak can cause you to feel tired and foggy.
-You might notice that you’re having memory gaps.
+You might notice that you have memory gaps.
 It might be a worry that is running in the background of your mind that you keep trying to ignore.

 Let’s look at just a few of the common energy leaks

-The list below is accumulated from my coaching clients, my yoga and energy teachers, and my own personal experiences with energy leaks.
+The list below is accumulated from my coaching clients, yoga and energy teachers, and personal experiences with energy leaks.

 - Exhaustion due to overdoing/multi-tasking

 However proud you are of your ability to multi-task, it’s now been proven that multitasking decreases your effectiveness at all tasks (see the work of John Medina).
-When I first began in the training industry, Ben Franklin (the creator of the Franklin Time Management System) talked about multi-tasking in a very specific way.
+When I first began in the training industry, Ben Franklin (the Franklin Time Management System) talked about multi-tasking in a particular way.
 It was the ability to track your work on something, put it aside while you waited for input from another source, and work on another something while you were waiting.

-So how much downtime do you think you need to not be over-doing?
+So how much downtime do you think you need not be overdoing?
 It’s probably a lot more than you’d imagine.

 - Dis-ease of the physical body

 The second energy leak is intimately related to the first.
-When we’re overdoing, we tend to not eat well, not exercise, sleep less or have restless sleep, and overall stress our bodies.
+When we’re overdoing, we tend not to eat well, not exercise, sleepless or have a night of restless sleep, and overall stress our bodies.
 It’s at this point that we become vulnerable to getting sick.
 Several years ago, I visited an Ayurvedic physician.
-She told me how the conditions for disease were settling into my body and she introduced me to a whole new way of eating and repairing the those conditions.
+She told me how the conditions for the disease were settling into my body, and she introduced me to a whole new way of eating and repairing those conditions.